 Waterloo Residences acknowledge that we live and work on the traditional territory of the Neutral, Anishinaabeg and Haudenosaunee peoples.
 The University of Waterloo is situated on the Haldimand Tract, the land promised to the Six Nations that includes six miles on each side of the Grand River.

-First-year students are assigned rooms through a process that considers over 20 factors, which includes students’ personal preferences.
-Our process ensures that the maximum number of incoming first-year students are assigned to one of their top 3 choices.
+There’s a place for you!
+Our first year room assignment process considers over 20 factors, including your personal preferences, before assigning you a space.
+We work hard to ensure that the maximum number of incoming first-year students are assigned to one of their top preferences.

-For Living-Learning Communities in Colleges, every effort will be made to place you in the college where the community is based, however, depending on demand, you may be placed in another residence community.
+For Living-Learning Communities in the University Colleges, every effort will be made to place you in the University College where the community is based, however, depending on demand, you may be placed in another residence community.

-Fall/Winter and Fall/Spring students are assigned to different residences on campus since not all our residences are open for the spring term.
+Fall/winter (8-stream) and fall/spring (4-stream) students are assigned to different residences on campus since not all our residences are open for the spring term.

-Students that may require accommodations for documented medical reasons must go through the Accessible Housing.
-Priority is given to students that submit documentation by June 1st and a recommendation is deemed necessary by Accessible Housing.
+Students that may require accommodations for documented medical reasons must go through the Accessible Housing process.
+Priority is given to students that submit documentation by June 1.
 Please visit the Accessible Housing website for additional information.

-Unless a you selected a Living-Learning Community with a predetermined residence, you can rank your preference of residence and room type.
+Unless you selected a Living-Learning Community or Science Academic Cluster with a predetermined residence, you can rank your preference of residence and room type.